-To protect against Use this security feature Unauthorized use of the computer Authentication using passwords Unauthorized access to Computer Setup (f10) BIOS Administrator password in Computer Setup Unauthorized access to the contents of a hard drive DriveLock password in Computer Setup Unauthorized startup from an optical drive, diskette drive, or internal network adapter Boot options feature in Computer Setup Unauthorized access to data Firewall software Operating system updates Unauthorized removal of the computer Security cable slot (used with an optional security cable)
+To protect against Use this security feature Unauthorized use of the computer Authentication using passwords Unauthorized access to Computer Setup (f10) BIOS Administrator password in Computer Setup Unauthorized access to the contents of a hard drive DriveLock password in Computer Setup Unauthorized startup from an optical drive, diskette drive, or internal network adapter Boot options feature in Computer Setup Unauthorized access to data Firewall software Operating system updates Unauthorized access to Computer Setup settings and other system identification information BIOS administrator password in Computer Setup Unauthorized removal of the computer Security cable slot (used with an optional security cable)

-Computer Setup is a utility accessed by pressing f10 when the computer is turned on or restarted.
+\Computer Setup is a utility accessed by pressing f10 when the computer is turned on or restarted.
 When using Computer Setup, you must use the keys on your computer to navigate and make selections.